Eating a bone

-The supplements I currently feed are B-Naturals Green Blend and Immune Blend, Salmon oil, Glucosamine with Chondroitin (B-Naturals Flexile Plus).
+The supplements I currently feed are B-Naturals Green Blend and Immune Blend, Salmon oil and Glucosamine with Chondroitin.
 I feed half the recommended amount of Immune Blend as it is a good mix of vitamins, enzymes and probiotic, and I feel that it has improved the condition of my dogs' skin and coats.
 I find that Salmon Oil seems to keep the skin more hydrated than a basic fish oil blend.

 I have fed satin balls and other various fattening foods to keep weight on dogs when they are doing a lot of work.
 Oatmeal, olive oil and peanut butter can all help to put on weight.
-I have also fed Farmore Buffalo, Natures Variety Lamb and Green Tripe while I was in the US.
-I found an excellent supplier in the UK, who packaged everything in 1lb bags and also delivered to my house (Landywoods Pet Foods).
+I have also fed Natures Variety Lamb and Green Tripe while I was in the US.
+There are several suppliers who deliver via co-ops around the country.
+In the North East, I have been using Raaw Energy, they have a great range of different meats, bones and mixes.
+I also found an excellent supplier in the UK, who packaged everything in 1lb bags and delivered to my house (Landywoods Pet Foods).
 They have an extensive range of meats including whole chicken carcasses and wings, lamb breasts and also very convenient ground mixes with tripe and vegetables.